Defenses to Drunk Driving

 A motorist charged with a DUI or DWI (the actual charge commonly referred to as "drunk driving") has a few different options when it comes to mounting a defense.
 Some affirmative defenses exist in very rare circumstances, even when the evidence otherwise supports the charge.
 But it's more common to defend against a drunk driving charge by attacking the officer's observations of what happened prior to the arrest or challenging the integrity of the evidence, such as the accuracy of a breathalyzer test.
 State DUI laws differ and everyone's case has different facts, so it may help to consult with a lawyer.

 Affirmative Defenses to DUI Charges

 1. Necessity - When a person must drive to prevent a greater evil.
 The driver must prove that he or she had no other options and that the "greater evil" they wished to avoid was more serious than the potential harm caused by a DUI.

-2. Duress - When the defendant drives in order to avoid serious injury or death.
+2. Duress - When the defendant drives in order to avoid serious injury or death, he or she is doing so under duress.
 For example, someone forces an intoxicated person to drive by threat of force.

-3. Entrapment - When an officer requests that a person drive drunk.
+3. Entrapment - When an officer somehow encourages a motorist to become intoxicated or drive while under the influence, it is referred to as entrapment.
 The defendant must also be able to prove that he or she would not have been predisposed to drive drunk if not for the alleged entrapment.